Bozar/OneMoreLevel/user/doc/keybinding.md

 [INPUT_HINT]

 One More Level is made with Godot engine, which natively supports keyboards and gamepads (Xbox, DualShock and Nintendo).
 Xbox buttons are shown in square brackets below.
+If you need mouse support, press `V` to open debug menu, then set `mouse_input` to `true`.

 General gameplay: